teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="datatypes" %}
 >
 > 3. Add to each database a tag corresponding to the file's origin.
+>    One saying "#cheap" for the file from the cheap repository and the other one "#universal" with the hashtag but without the quotation marks.
 >
 >    {% snippet faqs/galaxy/datasets_add_tag.md %}
 >